Hiring a Licensed Electrician

 - Acquire 2 to 3 written, detailed bids for your project.
 Make sure that the bids you receive are accurate to the specifications you outlined for your project.
 Electricians should provide these in the form of a written Service Agreement or contract.

-- Check with the Better Business Bureau for reviews and complaints.
+- Check with the Better Business Bureau.

 What are the Benefits of Using a Licensed Electrician?